Ali-Elmansoury/Embedded_Systems_AVR_Drivers_ITI_9-Months/README.md

 # ITI-ES-9Months
-## This is a repository for ITI-Embedded Systems 9 Months Track - Embedded AVR Drivers Branch
+## This is a repository for ITI-Embedded Systems 9 Months Track - Embedded AVR Drivers
 ### This repository contains all the tasks and projects done during the course

 ### **Table of Contents**